Talisman: Seal of Solomon

 The Seal of Solomon, also known as the interlaced triangle, is another ancient talisman and amulet that has been commonly used in several religions.
 Reputed to be the emblem by which King Solomon ruled the Genii, it could not have originated with him.
 Its use has been traced in different cultures long before the Jewish Dispensation.
 As a talisman it was believed to be all-powerful, the ideal symbol of the absolute, and was worn for protection against all fatalities, threats, and trouble, and to protect its wearer from all evil.
 In its constitution, the triangle with its apex upwards represents good, and with the inverted triangle, evil.

 The triangle with its apex up was typical of the Trinity, figures that occur in several religions.
-In India, China and Japan, its three angles represent Brahma, Vishnu, and Shiva, the Creator, Preserver, and Destroyer or Re-generator.
+In India, China and Japan, its three angles represent Brahma, Vishnu, and Shiva, who are considered in Hindu doctrine as the Creator, Preserver, and the Destroyer respectively.
 In ancient Egypt, it represented the deities Osiris, Isis and Horus.
 In Christianity, it represented the Holy Trinity.
 As a whole it stands for the elements of fire and spirit, composed of the three virtues (love, truth, and wisdom).
 The triangle with its apex downward symbolized the element of water, and typified the material world, or the three enemies of the soul: the world, the flesh, and the Devil, and the cardinal sins, envy, hatred and malice.
 Therefore, the two triangles interlaced represent the victory of spirit over matter.
 The early cultures that contributed to Western civilization believed that the Seal of Solomon was an all-powerful talisman and amulet, especially when used with either a Cross of Tau, the Hebrew Yodh, or the Egyptian Crux Ansata in the center.